WatPro/bash/CentOS/installation/README.md

-## Scripts that help install tools quickly.
+## Scripts that help install tools in CentOS quickly.

 ### Node.js